Skip to main content

 Being prepared makes the process smoother, whether you’re coming in for a routine eye exam, following up after a vision screening, or addressing specific vision concerns.
 For scheduled exams, your eye doctor will review any changes in your medical history and discuss any medications you’re taking.
 If it’s your first visit, you’ll be asked for a complete medical history, including any family vision problems.
 During your exam, you’ll undergo a series of tests to assess your overall eye health and ensure that any prescription glasses or contact lenses meet your needs.
 Your optometrist will also check for signs of potential eye diseases and may dilate your pupils to examine the internal structures of your eyes more thoroughly.

 At the end of the exam, your eye doctor will discuss your eye health and vision, address any concerns, and recommend steps for maintaining your sight.
-Whether you need a new prescription for glasses or contacts or further testing is required, your doctor will guide you through the next steps.
+Whether you need a new prescription for glasses or contacts or if further testing is required, your doctor will guide you through the following steps.
 If you’re visiting due to eye pain or vision problems, your exam may involve additional tests tailored to your symptoms.